-Everest College participates in the Imagine America scholarship program operated by the Career Training Foundation of Washington D.C.
-Under this scholarship program two \$1,000 Imagine America scholarships are available at each participating high school and can be awarded to two graduating high school seniors from that school.
+This institution participates in the Imagine America Scholarship program operated by the Career Training Foundation of Washington D.C.
+Under this scholarship program, two \$1,000 Imagine America Scholarships are available at each participating high school and can be awarded to two graduating high school seniors from that school.

 Scholarship certificates are sent directly to the high school from the Career Training Foundation of Washington D.C.
 The high school guidance counselor and the high school principal select the students of their choice to receive the award.
 Certificates have to be signed by the counselor and principal to be valid.
-The chosen high school seniors can each only receive one Imagine America scholarship.
+The chosen high school seniors can each only receive one Imagine America Scholarship.

-Imagine America scholarship certificates are to be given to the Student Finance Office prior to class commencement, are non-transferable and cannot be exchanged for cash.
-Scholarship certificates will be accepted until the end of the year in which they are awarded.
+Imagine America scholarship certificates are to be given to the Financial Aid Office prior to class commencement, are non-transferable and cannot be exchanged for cash.
+Scholarship certificates will be accepted until October 31, of the year in which they are awarded.
+The scholarship cannot be used in conjunction with any of the other two types of scholarships offered by the campus.